contentful/forma-36/MIGRATION.md

 ### Skeleton

-In v4 SkeletonContainer, we changed prop `animate` to `isAnimated` to align with our code [style guide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).
-The rest stayed the same.
+In v4, SkeletonContainer, we changed the `animate` prop to `isAnimated` to align with our code [style guide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).

 #### How to migrate your Skeleton components